-To test application performance under different wireless conditions, we design a set of WiFi and Cellular experiments with both weak and strong signals.
-Mobile users experience different network conditions when they are in different locations.
-In our experiments, we carefully choose several typical locations which can represent strong signal case or weak signal case.
+3) Wireless Network Settings: To test application performance under different wireless conditions, we conduct WiFi and Cellular experiments at several locations with strong and weak signal receptions.
 We use SpeedTest to verify the actual upload throughput.
-In WiFi experiments, upload throughput for strong signal locations is above 10 mbps, and around 200 - 300kbps for weak signal locations; in Cellular experiments, upload throughput for strong signal locations is above 1,000 kbps, and for weak signal locations is around 100-150 kbps.
+In WiFi experiments, upload throughput at strong signal locations is above 10 mbps, and around 200 - 300 kbps at weak signal locations; in Cellular experiments, upload throughput at strong signal locations is above 1,000 kbps, and at weak signal locations is around 100 - 150 kbps.
 To test video call performance with mobility, we also conducted experiments on subway trains when they run on the ground.
-For controlled experiments, we use a software network emulator, NEWT [20] to emulate a variety of network attributes, such as propagation delay, random packet loss, and available bandwidth.
+For controlled experiments, we use a software network emulator, NEWT [13], to emulate a variety of network attributes, such as propagation delay, random packet loss, and available bandwidth.